lucaspena/agt-proof-of-stake/README.md

 # Proposal

 - PoW -> PoS summary (Nishant)

 - Truthfulness importance for blockchain protocols
+In the blockchain domain, security is of the utmost importance.
+Cryptocurrency would inevitably fail if it was in a miner's best interest to lie about things like block validity or a transaction occurring.
+In the domain of proof of stake,

 - High-level abstraction of Ouroboros

-- Maude intro, application to formal analysis
+- Maude intro, application to formal analysis (Nishant)

 - Formal analysis of abstraction in Maude (Nishant)

-- Future work/extensions/other directions (Casper, paper analysis) (Nishant)
+- Future work/extensions/other directions (Casper, paper analysis)

 # References